 Where to Drink: London, UK 🇬🇧

-You can find a good cocktail in any city of a certain size, but there are only a dozen or so that are truly great cocktail cities - meaning they have lots of great bars, all serving delicious and memorable cocktails.
+You can find a good cocktail in any city of a certain size, but there are only a dozen or so that are truly great cocktail cities—meaning they have lots of bars providing great hospitality and serving delicious, memorable drinks.

 London is definitely one of those cities, and to such a scale that it would be impossible for even locals to hit every single spot in town, much less a visitor who's only in town for a week or two.